fairlearn/fairlearn/docs/user_guide/datasets.rst

 LSTAT        % lower status of the population
 MEDV         Median value of owner-occupied homes in $1000’s
 ============ ============================================================================

+All of these variables are from datasets that represent the early 1970s.

 The cells below show basic summary statistics about the data, the data types of the columns, and the number of missing values.